I am thrilled to introduce Editframe to the world.

-While building those first SaaS tools, it became clear when talking to our end users–primarily musicians, podcasters, their managers, and record labels–that there was the need for video content.
-We knew that creators couldn’t reach their full audience without video.
+While building my first SaaS tools, it became clear when talking to our end users–primarily musicians, podcasters, their managers, and record labels–that there was the need for video content.
+I knew that creators couldn’t reach their full audience without video.
 Creators devote hundreds of hours on albums or single releases, and need easy-to-produce video content to share this music on TikTok, Instagram, Twitter, and YouTube.
 This has become an increasing and ever growing trend.
 Creators can’t reach their full audience without video.
 Video has become the vehicle to reach music fans across all platforms.

 Before Editframe, in order to make a video, musicians had the following options:

 - Delegate: Ask their label, manager, or friend with a MacBook and iMovie;

 - Outsource: Pay thousands of dollars out-of-pocket or ask an unknown person for a generic video on Fiverr; Do it yourself: Use one of a very few (and not so easy) tools on the web–Adobe Spark, Canva, or a random out-of-date software that has few options and even fewer resources;